Edith Farnsworth

-Edith Brooks Farnsworth (November 17, 1903 – December 4, 1977) was an American doctor known for her research on kidney disease and for her involvement in the design of the Farnsworth House, which she commissioned from Mies van der Rohe.
+Edith Brooks Farnsworth (November 17, 1903 – December 4, 1977) was an American nephrologist known for her research on kidney disease and for her involvement in the design of the Farnsworth House, which she commissioned from Ludwig Mies van der Rohe.

 Early life

 Edith Farnsworth was born on November 17, 1903, in Chicago, Illinois, to George James Farnsworth, a successful lumber manufacturer, and Mary Alice Brooks Farnsworth.
 Raised in a culturally rich and financially comfortable household, she cultivated early interests in music, language, and science.
 Farnsworth studied literature and zoology at the University of Chicago and later pursued violin and music theory at the American Conservatory of Music.
 Her dedication to the violin eventually led her to Rome for further study and immersion in Italian culture.
 Though she considered a career in music, she ultimately chose to pursue medicine.
 In 1934, at the age of 30, she entered Northwestern University Medical School, where she was one of only four women in her class.